Trail of Thorns

 Soaking my feet in the Mediterranean

 The day had finally come.
 The day I had to do it all by myself – no boat, no help.
-I had to put on my full pack with water and food for 2 days.
-As I strapped on my pack I about toppled over.
+I had to put on my full pack with water and food for two days.
+As I strapped on my pack, I about toppled over.
 It was going to take me some time (and lots of sweat) to get used to this new center of gravity.
-I had a long way to go to ‘become one’ with my backpack on this Lycian Way self guided trek.
+I had a long way to go to ‘become one’ with my backpack on this Lycian Way self-guided trek.
 And I certainly wasn’t going to get any help with my pack.

 Kamilik Burun to Myra

-The longer trail went along the coast on a little cliff and then turned back and started to climb up the hill via switchbacks.
-The more I climbed the more I spiraled out of control into a vortex of anger, disappointment, and self-loathing.
+The longer trail went along the coast on a little cliff, and then, it turned back and started to climb up the hill via switchbacks.
+The more I climbed, the more I spiraled out of control into a vortex of anger, disappointment, and self-loathing.
 I could barely keep Warren, Betsy, and Andreas in my sight.
 I’m not exactly sure what caused my horrible disposition that day, but I do know that I wasn’t embracing the hike or every step – I was hating it – and my backpack.

 lycian way